 Designers & Retailers.

-There is no fashion show without the wonderful people who create and market the clothing we celebrate.
-Here are a list of all the designers and retailers who attended.
+A fashion wouldn’t be possible without the wonderful people who create and market the clothing we celebrate.
+Here is a list of all the designers and retailers who attended.

 Buckle — Offers a vast selection of popular brands and their own private label brand that includes denims, other casual bottoms, tops, sportswear, outerwear, accessories and footwear for the whole family.

 L + F Boutique — A women’s boutique offering on-trend, unique and affordable clothing for the work day or the weekend in both regular and curvy sizes.